John Seddon (politician)

 John Bryan Seddon JP (29 December 1934 – 30 November 2021) was a New Zealand politician and chief executive.
 He was the deputy mayor of Lower Hutt and later chief executive of Porirua City Council for twenty years from 1980 until 2000.

 Biography

 Early life

-Seddon was born in 1934.
+Seddon was born in 1934 in Chislehurst, England.
+His grandfather came from St Helens and was a relative of former New Zealand Prime Minister Richard Seddon.
+He qualified in gas engineering and moved to New Zealand in 1957 as an assisted immigrant.
+Once in New Zealand he found his surname and distant kinship with a former Prime Minister advantageous.
 He was an engineer and was employed by Fletcher Construction and later Mobil Oil, eventually becoming a senior manager.
 Seddon's first marriage had broken up while he was running his own small business after a succession of senior management jobs in local companies.